-The flare start time is defined as the time 30-min before the flux first exceeds the detection threshold, considering the time cadence of the Kepler data used here is 30-min.
+The flare start time is defined as the time 30 minutes before the flux first exceeds the detection threshold, considering that the time cadence of the Kepler data used here is 30 minutes.
 We removed long-term brightness variations around the flare by fitting with the spline curves of three points in order to determine the flare end time.
-Three points are determined by the data points just before the beginning of the flare and 5 hr and 8 hr after the peak of the flare.
-The flare end time was determined by the time the flux residuals become smaller than the standard deviation of the distribution (σ{diff}) .
+Three points are determined by the data points just before the beginning of the flare and 5 and 8 hr after the peak of the flare.
+The flare end time was determined by the time the flux residuals become smaller than the standard deviation of the distribution (σ{diff}).
 Two consecutive data points must exceed the threshold so that the event is defined as a flare.
 We also excluded flare candidates with a shorter decline phase than the increase phase.
-This is because most lightcurves of general stellar flares in optical show the impulsive brightness increase phase and subsequent more gradual decrease phase (e.g., "classical flares" shown in Figure 4 of Davenport et al. 2014).
-It has been reported that short-duration near-ultraviolet (NUV) flares show different shape of lightcurves (e.g., flares whose brightness increase time is comparable to or shorter than the decay time), but the total duration is only less than few minutes (Brasseur et al. 2019).
-We can assume it is almost impossible to detect these short-duration flares with Kepler 30-min time cadence data used in this study, though we need more studies on the detailed physical properties on these short-duration flares.
-Because of these things, we exclude flare candidates with the shorter decline phase than the increase phase, considering these events are caused by instrumental effects or unknown astrophysical events different from flares on solar-type stars.
+This is because most light curves of general stellar flares in the optical show the impulsive brightness increase phase and subsequent, more gradual decrease phase (e.g., the "classical flares" shown in Figure 4 of Davenport et al. 2014).
+It has been reported that short-duration near-ultraviolet (NUV) flares show different shapes of light curves (e.g., flares whose brightness increase time is comparable to or shorter than the decay time), but the total duration is less than few minutes (Brasseur et al. 2019).
+We can assume it is almost impossible to detect these shortduration flares with the Kepler 30 minute time cadence data used in this study, though we need more studies on the detailed physical properties of these short-duration flares.
+Because of these things, we exclude flare candidates with a shorter decline phase than increase phase, considering that these events are